Frequently Asked Questions

 11. My child died seven years ago, and I postponed my grief work.
 Now it’s catching up with me.
 Is it to late to come now?

-We all grieve differently.
-Many parent don’t feel the need of a support group after the loss of a child.
-It is all right to come whenever you are ready, whether it’s soon after your child’s passing, months later or years later.
+of a child.
+It is all right to come whenever you are ready, whether it’s soon after your child’s